 About the event

-Uncovering future trends and challenges for research and innovation in cultural heritage is the aim of the Alliance for Research on Cultural Heritage in Europe’s (ARCHE) foresight workshop that will take place online on April 4 th from 14:00 to 18:00 (CET).
+Uncovering future trends and challenges for research and innovation in cultural heritage is the aim of the Alliance for Research on Cultural Heritage in Europe’s (ARCHE) foresight workshop that took place online on April 4th 2023.

 By engaging with diverse stakeholders, this highly interactive workshop is intended to enrich the initial findings of a peer-reviewed Foresight for Heritage study.
 Together we will discuss the possible implications of future change and opportunities for the heritage sector.
 The outcomes will be a key input for informing the new Strategic Research and Innovation Agenda (SRIA) for heritage in Europe.
 The SRIA is intended to guide joint programming efforts of governments over the coming years, with the goal of fostering scientific collaboration, promoting novel solutions, and enhancing awareness of Europe’s rich cultural heritage.